 Death Seeker: In several of the game's endings he has effectively become this (the only one in which he's not is the one in which he kills himself).
 This aspect of his character may explain why, for example, he instructs Adams to fly the helicopter straight into the sandstorm.

-Determinator: Brutally deconstructed.
+Determinator: A Deconstructed Character Archetype.
 One of the rare cases in fiction where determination, and the resolve to continue your mission, doesn't make everything alright in the end.
 Sometimes when people tell you to stop, it would have been better if you'd listened.

 A Father to His Men: Word of God says Walker's characterization at the beginning of the game is meant to evoke this trope.
 And only at the beginning of the game.